 - The maximum geometric mean return of 16.85% is greater than that of any of the individual assets.

 - Except at low return/standard deviation, the green "unrebalanced" curve falls below the blue "rebalanced" curve.
-When the individual assets have similar returns (as the 6 stock assets do here), rebalancing is always beneficial, and there always exist rebalanced portfolios with greater geometric mean return than any of the individual assets.
+When the individual assets have similar geometric mean returns (as the 6 stock assets do here), rebalancing is always beneficial, and there always exist rebalanced portfolios with greater geometric mean return than any of the individual assets.